duckduckgo/duckduckgo-documentation/CONTRIBUTING.md

 ## Making Changes

-* Before making and changes, refer to the DuckDuckGo-Documentation repository's StyleGuide to assure your changes are made in the correct fashion
+* Before making and changes, refer to the DuckDuckGo contributing [Guidelines](#link-to-guidelines) or [StyleGuide](#link-to-styleguide) to ensure your changes are made in the correct fashion
 * Make sure your commits are of a reasonable size.
 They shouldn't be too big (or too small)
-* Make sure your commit messages effectively explain what changes have been made:
+* Make sure your commit messages effectively explain what changes have been made, and please identify which plugin or file has been modified:

     ```
     CONTRIBUTING.md - Added the example commit message because it was missing